bug7a/javascript-single-page-application-example/README.md

 # javascript-single-page-application-example
-An easy technique to learn for those who know a programming language like C, C++, C#, Java, Python or Swift.
+An easy single-page development technique to learn for those who know a programming language like C, C++, C#, Java, Python or Swift.

 - Plaftorms: Web, iOS, Android<br><br>